 It is for you, sir, to explain *how* this has happened, and for me to give proofs of it, however painful the task may be.

-Here are your words, sir: &#8220;Mr. Darby, not being able to answer it, entirely alters it (that is, the form of your arguments) by the suppression and addition of words.
+Here are your words, sir: "Mr. Darby, not being able to answer it, entirely alters it (that is, the form of your arguments) by the suppression and addition of words.
 Here are the two versions in comparison with each other.
-The text of my tract is, &#8216;The holy scriptures are full of threatenings against those who may pervert or transgress the law; but there is nothing to give room for the thought that, *on account of transgressions,* a new law must be substituted for the first.&#8217; In page 10 of his tract| Mr. Darby words this proposition thus: &#8216;The author says, not only that a new covenant *cannot be made,* but that a new law *cannot be substituted* for the first.&#8217; The underlined passages point out the alterations.&#8221; This is it, sir, is it not?
+The text of my tract is, 'The holy scriptures are full of threatenings against those who may pervert or transgress the law; but there is nothing to give room for the thought that, *on account of transgressions*, a new law must be substituted for the first.'
+In page 10 of his tract¦ Mr. Darby words this proposition thus: 'The author says, not only that a new covenant *cannot be made*, but that a new law *cannot be substituted* for the first.'
+The underlined passages point out the alterations."
+This is it, sir, is it not?

 Here is my answer.
 I have quoted textually, without alteration, addition, or supervision, word for word, what you have said on the subject of the discussion.
-(See pp. 7, 8 of my tract.)
+(See pages 7, 8 of my tract.)
 This you know full well, sir.
 I have done more; by giving it separately, I have pointed out the part which I desired to answer, as being the substance of your assertion.
 Besides which, the text of your tract gives more than what you say.
 You have not put your two versions in comparison one with the other; you have omitted and concealed the half of what you said in your first tract, the half of that which is the subject of my remarks.
 You have not acted uprightly in only giving a part.
 By omitting the half of what you had said, you have given to my version the appearance of having added to your thoughts, and of having perverted the form of your argument; because the first part of what I say refers to that which you have omitted from the rest of your tract which I quoted.
 You have acted without straightforwardness, sir, in doing so, or else some one has thus acted in your name.
 You have succeeded in attaching a character of dishonesty to your

-| Page 10, first edition: page 9 of the second.
+¦ Page 10, first edition: page 9 of the second.

 {309}